 new, mending the smocks and hoods furnished for

+the hands.
 On feast days the old ditches should be

 mended, the public roads worked, briers cut down,